April 05-06, 2017 | Congress Park Hanau, Germany

 Grand Challenge as a platform for dialog

-The first automotive CAE Grand Challenge has been held in spring 2009.
-Since then we have successfully conducted 6 conferences.
-The concept of the conference and the questionnaires of the yearly surveys for the identification of the challenges of automotive CAE have been developed by carhs.training.
-To further improve the concept of the conference and to ensure the up-to-dateness and industrial relevance of the topics of the yearly survey we have introduced a program committee this year.
-The program committee is made up of renowned CAE experts from OEMs, suppliers, engineering consultants, education and research thus representing the stake holders of automotive CAE.
+The first automotive CAE Grand Challenge has been held in 2009.
+Since then we have successfully conducted 7 conferences.
+The concept of the conference and the questionnaires of the first yearly surveys for the identification of the challenges of automotive CAE have been developed by carhs.training.
+To further improve the concept of the conference and to ensure the up-to-dateness and industrial relevance of the topics of the yearly survey we have introduced a program committee in 2013.
+The program committee is made up of renowned CAE experts from OEMs, suppliers, engineering consultants, education and research thus representing all stake holders of automotive CAE.

 We are honored to introduce the members of the program committee: